-- In line with assessment plan, check what information if any the independent assessor requires before the presentation and check what prescribed format if any the presentation must be delivered in - Check the assessment timings - In the presentation make it clear what the purpose of the presentation is, what information and activities is it referring to.
+- In line with assessment plan, check what information if any the independent assessor requires before the presentation and check if there is a specific presentation requirement, i.e., the presentation requires PowerPoint - In the presentation make it clear what the purpose of the presentation is, what information and activities it is referring to.
 Have a simple introduction, main body and conclusions and recommendations - If using PowerPoint or similar programme, use company branded slides if appropriate and keep the slides simple.
 Avoid using the slide content as prompts or reading off the slides ad verbatim.
 Avoid having too many slides.
 If the assessment plan does not require you to use PowerPoint, consider other options for presenting your information if you are more comfortable doing this - Ensure you are in an appropriate assessment environment, free from interruptions and if the assessment is remote, you will be asked to do a room check - Tell the independent assessor what you have done, avoid hypothetical scenarios, this is about you the apprentice showcasing your skills - Practice the presentation and consider the possible questions an independent assessor may ask you, based on the KSBs allocated to this assessment method